stu-slicer/nology-quiz/src/Bugs.md

 In CSVQuestionLoader.loadQuestions() the token for Genre is not converted to lowercase, causing issues when loading badly formatted lines.
 In QuizGame.finishGame() the length of duration is returned in mills - between.toMillis(), rather than seconds - between.getSeconds().
 In QuizGame.markQuestion() the call to quizQuestion.markQuestion(answer) should subtract 1 from answer, as comment aboue says.
-In QuizGame.markQuestion() the check for a successful answer is commented out, meaning that every answer is marked as correct.
+-----In QuizGame.markQuestion() the check for a successful answer is commented out, meaning that every answer is marked as correct.
 In QuizGame.markQuestion() the score (total score) is set to last score every time, rather than last score added to it.
-In QuizQuestion.create() - the first one. in the List.of( ... ) - option0 and option1 are the wrong way around.
+-----In QuizQuestion.create() - the first one. in the List.of( ... ) - option0 and option1 are the wrong way around.
 In QuizQuestion.create() - the answer on the QuizQuestion is never set - so every answer has a correct answer of 0.
-* In Controller.getAnswer() the check for ending the game can never happen as it's a && rather than ||
+In Controller.getAnswer() the check for ending the game can never happen as it's a && rather than ||
-* In Controller.getAnswer() the check for the answer's range checks from 0 rather than 1, allowing an answer of 0 to be given.
+-----In Controller.getAnswer() the check for the answer's range checks from 0 rather than 1, allowing an answer of 0 to be given.
-* In Controller.displayFinalResults() the score output uses the getLastScore() instead of getScore() - just showing the last score not the full score.
+In Controller.displayFinalResults() the score output uses the getLastScore() instead of getScore() - just showing the last score not the full score.
-* In Controller.displayFinalResults() there's a missing break statement, causing 4,5,6 to run into 7,8.
+In Controller.displayFinalResults() there's a missing break statement, causing 4,5,6 to run into 7,8.
-* In Controller.displayQuestion() the optionCount variable is never incremented, meaning each option has the same number.
+In Controller.displayQuestion() the optionCount variable is never incremented, meaning each option has the same number.
-* In Controller.displayResults() the score and total are in the wrong oreder.
+In Controller.displayResults() the score and total are in the wrong order.
 *